TomTilly/meditation-timer/README.md

 ## Getting Started

 In order to use this timer, download the zip file for this project.
-Unzip and then open the index.html in a browser.
+Unzip it and open the index.html file in a browser.

 ## Author